 Many of those enrolled in Original Medicare cover their out-of-pocket costs by purchasing a Medicare Supplement (Medigap) plan.
 If you’re on a fixed income and this isn’t an affordable option for you, don’t give up.
 A Medicare SELECT plan may be just what you’re looking for!

 A Medicare SELECT plan is essentially a less expensive twist on a traditional Medicare Supplement or Medigap plan.
 To review, most states offer 10 standardized Medicare Supplement plans (Massachusetts, Minnesota, and Wisconsin work a little differently).
+Medicare Supplements pair with Original Medicare to assist with the “gaps” in coverage.
+These plans help with the deductibles and copay cost that are normally paid out-of-pocket.
 Each plan has individual coverage benefits and premium costs vary to reflect this.

 What Makes Medicare SELECT Different?

 If Medicare SELECT plans are essentially Medigap plans, how can they cost less?
-Well, the downside to their lower premiums is that in order for your plan to cover you, you must receive treatment within the plan’s provider network.
+Well, the downside to their lower premiums is that, in order for your plan to cover you, you must receive treatment within the plan’s provider network.
 They essentially operate in the manner of an HMO, which means you may also need to get a referral from your primary care physician before you see a specialist or to visit the hospital in the network.
-The network requirement is, of course, waived in emergency situations.
+The one exception to this is in the case of an emergency.

 However, because Medicare SELECT plans focus on specific areas, they are not offered everywhere.
 It’s very possible that the Medicare Supplement insurance companies in your area do not offer Medicare SELECT plans.